Compressed Air Leak Detection

 Where could you have leaks in your pressure and vacuum systems?

 - Compressed air storage

 - Steam traps

 How does the leak detection system work?

 The hum of operating machinery is at a frequency that humans can hear.
 The ultrasonic leak detector can distinguish the high frequency, short sound waves created by leaks that are beyond our range of hearing.
-Columbia Water & Light’s equipment brings to your facility the latest in state of the art equipment to easily pin point compressed air leaks.
-We’ll visit your facility and provide with you a detailed report of leaks for your maintenance crew to fix.
+Columbia Water & Light’s equipment brings to your facility the latest in state-of-the-art equipment to easily pinpoint compressed air leaks.
+We’ll visit your facility and provide you with a detailed report of leaks for your maintenance crew to fix.
 This saves you money on your electric bill, extends the life of your equipment and can even bring your production levels up.